dusandjovanovic/spark-yelp-dataset-analysis/README.md

 Lastly, finding the count of rows of every RDD is fairly easy using the `.count()` method from Spark's API.

+The result can be found in the file `outputs/output-01.csv`.

 ## Task 02

 ### a) How many different users are in the dataset